DToxS/SVD-curated-Transcriptomic-signatures-related-to-cardiotoxic-drugs/ReadMe.md

 <br>
 ---------------------------------------------<br>
 <br>
-Initial LINCs datasets processed by pipeline:<br>
+Initial LINCS datasets processed by pipeline:<br>
 Select "Datasets used for prediction of transcriptomic and genomic signatures for TKI-induced cardiotoxicity" at "https://iyengarlab.org/dtoxs/datasets.php" and unzip the downloaded file.
-Copy the directory "LINCs_DToxS_SVD" to a your hard drive.
+Copy the directory "LINCS_DToxS_SVD" to a your hard drive.
 Copy the code directories "AA_csharp_code", "AA_csharp_exe_for_linux" and "AA_R_code" obtained from this gitHub page into that directory.<br>
 <br>
 ---------------------------------------------<br>
 <br>